-Lean consulting is the bringing about of a day by day improvement of processes that your consumers value.
+Lean is the bringing about of a day by day improvement to your services that your consumers value.
 It is not a process improvement initiative or a tool, but a long term commitment in a new way of working.
 This improvement is best run by those who do the work, who know the work and who are most affected by the work.
 It is in stark contrast to bringing in consultants that implement best practices.
 What we provide is a service that will educate and train your staff in Lean principles and practices so that they may bring about the changes.
 This produces commitment and an engaged workforce that is fully behind the changes they make and greatly heightens the success of the changes.
 In addition to this we work as mentors in running various Lean practices such as value stream mapping, kaizen workshops and the implementation of visualisation tools.

 If you would like an introduction to Lean, we recommend you engage us for a half or one day training session that will provide you an overview of Lean.
 If you are already committed to move this way, let us know and we will work with you to bring about a Lean culture and assist you in implementing the various Lean practices into your company or department.

 Below are a number of the traditional Lean practices that we offer and can be applied to any knowledge area: